Preparing for a mentoring session

 • Suggestions for improving your marketing and networking strategies

-In a full day we can hope to achieve all of the above but in addition, for example,
+In a full day you can hope to achieve all of the above but in addition, for example,

 • A full critical discussion about your work